prebid/prebid-js-plugin-brightcove/README.md

 ```

 This builds the plugin and starts a web server at `http://local.prebid:8082` serving from the project root.
-Navigate to your example implementation to test, and if you use the `./dist/bc_prebid_vast.js` file, you will have sourcemaps available in your browser's developer tools.

 ### Select Test Page